rmcsharry/sensei/README.md

 You have an [OpenAI API account](https://openai.com/blog/openai-api) and a [Heroku](https://signup.heroku.com/) account, and you have the `yarn`, `node`, and `heroku` packages installed on your machine.
 You will also need to have Postgres [installed locally](https://devcenter.heroku.com/articles/local-setup-heroku-postgres) and [Postgres CLI tools](https://postgresapp.com/documentation/cli-tools.html) set up.

-## Steps to get started
+## Getting started

 1. `git clone https://github.com/pemulis/sensei.git`
 2. `cd sensei`
 3. `brew install jq` (if on Mac, otherwise [follow these instructions](https://jqlang.github.io/jq/download/))

+## Creating a new branch

+An easy way to create and deploy multiple AIs with different behavior is to create a new branch from `main` and then modify the `sensei.json` config and application code to suit your needs.

+From the root of the directory:
-4. `chmod +x start.sh`
+1. `chmod +x branch.sh`
-5. `./start.sh --name projectname --openai-key YOUR-OPENAI-API-KEY --session-secret YOUR-SESSION-SECRET --files "path/to/file1,path/to/file2"`
+2. `./branch.sh --name branchname --openai-key YOUR-OPENAI-API-KEY --session-secret YOUR-SESSION-SECRET --files "path/to/file1,path/to/file2"`

-This will create and check out a new project with that name, deploy it to Heroku, set it up with your OpenAI API key, add logging with the Logtail free plan, and a Heroku Postgres database under the Basic plan.
-Note: This will fail if the project name is not unique.
+This will create and check out a new branch with that name, deploy it to Heroku, set it up with your OpenAI API key, add logging with the Logtail free plan, and a Heroku Postgres database under the Basic plan.
+Note: This will fail if the branch name is not unique.

 To deploy changes to Heroku:
-`git push projectname projectname:main`
+`git push projectname branchname:main`

 To open the app from the command line:
-`heroku open --app projectname`.
+`heroku open --app branchname`.

-_Annoying sidenote:_ Only lowercase letters, digits, and dashes allowed for project names.
-And since we want to use project names as guide names—and hyphens are not allowed for Heroku config variables—that means no dashes.
+_Annoying sidenote:_ Only lowercase letters, digits, and dashes allowed for branch names.
+And since we want to use branch names as guide names—and hyphens are not allowed for Heroku config variables—that means no dashes.
 Just lowercase letters and digits.
 Sorry!

 ## Config options